AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

     })...
     ```

     Any HTTP requests to AEM as a Cloud Service, must set the Bearer access token in the Authorization header.
-Remember, each AEM as a Cloud Service environment requires it's own access token.
-Development's access token will not work on Stage or Production, Stage's will not work on Development or Production, and Production's will not work on Development or Stage!
+Remember, each AEM as a Cloud Service environment requires its own access token.
+Development's access token does not work on Stage or Production, Stage's does not work on Development or Production, and Production's does not work on Development or Stage!

 1. Using the command line, from the root of the project execute the application, passing in the following parameters:

     ```shell
     $ node index.js \
         aem=https://author-p1234-e5678.adobeaemcloud.com \
-        folder=/wknd/en/adventures/napa-wine-tasting \
+        folder=/wknd-shared/en/adventures/napa-wine-tasting \
         propertyName=metadata/dc:rights \
         propertyValue="WKND Limited Use" \
         file=local_development_token.json